Hawaii Prepares For Possible Nuclear Attack With Kid Gloves To Avoid Scaring The Public

 Baby boomers, which is a term referring to those who were born during the boom of births between the years of 1946 and 1964, grew up during an era when schools held nuclear attack drills.
 The same holds true for the elderly today, who were born before the baby boomer years, the threat of a nuclear attack was very real to the older adults who lived through that era.

 The drills held in the classrooms around the nation referenced the bright flash of light that came before a nuclear blast.
 This light would signal students having just enough time to slide under their desks and cover their heads with their hands.
-As The Washington Post points out, ducking under the desk is a “useless refuge in the event of a thermonuclear bomb.”
+As the Washington Post points out, ducking under the desk is a “useless refuge in the event of a thermonuclear bomb.”

 So far the officials are asking the residents of Hawaii to be prepared with a 14-day food and water supply.
 If nothing ever happens when it comes to North Korea’s reckless bomb display, the food and water supply will at least have the residents prepared for any hurricane that may come their way, suggests officials.